 Today is the BIG DAY!
 We head northeast after breakfast along a well-worn path to reach Everest Base Camp.
 Bring.
 It.
 On.

-The climb season for Everest is spring (April to early June), so this is the time to plan your EBC and Three Passes trek if you really want to see the base camp in action.
+The climbing season for Everest is spring (April to early June), so this is the time to plan your EBC and Three Passes trek if you want to see the base camp in action.
 At other times of the year, the camp is deserted.
 Prayer flags and a large, spray-painted rock (that you can climb atop for a photo) indicate you've reached the internationally renowned spot.

 Depending on the time of year, EBC will be pretty deserted, or a bustling hive of activity!